qdrvm/kagome/README.md

 kagome --dev
 ```

 That executes node with default accounts Alice and Bob.
-You can read about this accounts [here](https://kagome.readthedocs.io/en/latest/tutorials/first_kagome_chain.html#launch-kagome-network).
+You can read about these accounts [here](https://kagome.readthedocs.io/en/latest/tutorials/first_kagome_chain.html#launch-kagome-network).

 To launch with wiping existing data you can do: